PreetyManna11/Step_by_Step_Procedure_to_Analyze_Data/Data_Preperation_Handling_Missing_Values/READ.md

 ## Data Processing - Handling Missing Values

+Handling missing values cannot be very evident whether your analysis will have a direct impact or not but the impact is a bit subtle but that subtle impact itself can change your analysis.

-### The first question arises after looking into Handling Missing Values that why is it important to handle it?
+### The first question arises after looking into Handling Missing Values is that why is it important to handle it?

 There are two reasons behind it :
 * Suppose if you are working with some Machine Learning Model, you need to handle missing values properly as it won't work until and unles you provide a complete dataset.